gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The DTLSCiphertext contains the unified_hdr followed by the encrypted_record, where unified_hdr has variable format.
-The encrypted_record MUST be 32 bit aligned in relation to the start of the DTLS Chunk.
+The encrypted_record MUST be 32-bit aligned in relation to the start of the DTLS Chunk.
 The Pre-Padding MUST be used to achieve this.
 The format of unified_hdr is depicted in {{DTLSCiphertext-header-struct}}.